ektaawa/OOPsConcepts/README.md

 Eg: There is a Vehicle class which has 3 methods--> startEngine(), stopEngine(), accelerate().
 Now there is a Driver class which takes Vehicle object as a parameter and uses accelerate() method which means Driver class is dependent on Vehicle class object to perform its drive operation.

 **Composition Association-**
+Eg: There is a Vehicle class which owns an Engine class.
+So if the Vehicle class ceases, then Engine class will also cease i.e. without Vehicle class, the Engine class object won't be working around.
+This type of association applies ownership so that means Vehicle class owns an Engine Object.

+**Aggregation Association-**